Lifeboats of the Titanic: Collapsible Engelhardt Lifeboat B (port)

-By 2:10 a.m., Lightoller was struggling to retrieve Collapsible Lifeboat B from the roof of the officers' quarters.
+By 2:10 A.M., Lightoller was struggling to retrieve Collapsible Boat B from the roof of the officers' quarters.
 He rigged up makeshift ramps from oars and spars down which he slid the boat onto the Boat Deck.
-Unfortunately for all concerned, the boat broke through the ramp and landed upside-down on the deck.
+Unfortunately, for all concerned, the boat broke through the ramp and landed upside-down on the deck.
 There was no time to right it as Titanic began her final plunge.
 At 2:15 A.M., water swept across the Boat Deck, washing the upside-down lifeboat and many people into the sea.
 Wireless operator Harold Bride found himself trapped underneath the overturned hull.
-Titanic's increasing angle in the water and an opening expansion joint caused the stays supporting the forward funnel to snap and crash into the water, crushing swimmers in its path and pushing Collapsible B further away from the sinking ship.
+Titanic's increasing angle in the water and an opening expansion joint caused the stays supporting the forward funnel to snap and crash into the water, crushing swimmers in its path and pushing Collapsible Boat B further away from the sinking ship.
 As Titanic went under, the lifeboat was left in the midst of hundreds of people swimming in the water.
 Several dozen people climbed onto its hull, including Lightoller, who then took charge of it.
-Also aboard were Jack Thayer (whose mother was saved with her maid in lifeboat 4, but whose father died), military historian Colonel Archibald Gracie, who later wrote a popular account of the disaster, and Chief Baker Charles Joughin.
+Also aboard were Jack Thayer (whose mother was saved with her maid in Lifeboat 4, but whose father died), military historian Colonel Archibald Gracie, who later wrote a popular account of the disaster, and Chief Baker Charles Joughin.
 Bride managed to escape from the air pocket beneath the boat and made it onto the hull.

-Those aboard Collapsible B suffered greatly during the night.
+Those aboard Collapsible Boat B suffered greatly during the night.
 The boat gradually sank lower into the water as the air pocket underneath it leaked away.
-The sea began to get up towards dawn, causing the boat to rock in the swell and lose more of its air.
-Lightoller organized the men on the hull to stand in two parallel rows on either side of the centerline, facing the bow, and got them to sway in unison to counteract the rocking motion caused by the swell.
+The sea began to get up towards dawn, causing the lifeboat to rock in the swell and lose more of its air.
+Lightoller organised the men on the hull to stand in two parallel rows on either side of the centerline, facing the bow, and got them to sway in unison to counteract the rocking motion caused by the swell.
 They were directly exposed to the freezing seawater, first up to their feet, then to their ankles and finally to their knees as the boat subsided in the water.
 For some, the ordeal proved too much and one by one they collapsed, fell into the water and died.
-The victims included the third class passenger David Livshin, whose body was taken to the Carpathia on the following morning.
+The victims included the Third-Class passenger David Livshin, whose body was taken to the Carpathia on the following morning.
 About 28 men were left alive by the morning and were transferred into other lifeboats before being rescued by Carpathia.